 Passive investing in index funds can generate returns that roughly match the overall market.
 But in our experience, buying the right stocks can give your wealth a significant boost.
 For example, the American River Bankshares (NASDAQ:AMRB) share price is 49% higher than it was five years ago, which is more than the market average.
 In comparison, the share price is down 8.9% in a year.

 While markets are a powerful pricing mechanism, share prices reflect investor sentiment, not just underlying business performance.
 One flawed but reasonable way to assess how sentiment around a company has changed is to compare the earnings per share (EPS) with the share price.

-During five years of share price growth, American River Bankshares achieved compound earnings per share (EPS) growth of 19% per year.
-This EPS growth is higher than the 6.6% average annual increase in the share price.
-So it seems the market isn't so enthusiastic about the stock these days.
+During five years of share price growth, American River Bankshares achieved compound earnings per share (EPS) growth of 12% per year.
+The EPS growth is more impressive than the yearly share price gain of 8.3% over the same period.
+So one could conclude that the broader market has become more cautious towards the stock.

 We like that insiders have been buying shares in the last twelve months.
 Having said that, most people consider earnings and revenue growth trends to be a more meaningful guide to the business.
 It might be well worthwhile taking a look at our free report on American River Bankshares's earnings, revenue and cash flow.

 As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
 Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
 In the case of American River Bankshares, it has a TSR of 55% for the last 5 years.
 That exceeds its share price return that we previously mentioned.
 The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective